 Duration: If not properly treated, can spread beyond the gums and infect the jawbone, lips and cheeks

-Course of the illness: Caused when the bacteria normally present in the mouth grows out of control
+Course of the illness: Caused by the bacteria normally present in the mouth growing out of control

-Prognosis: Depends on severity of the infection as gum tissue is destroyed.
+Prognosis: Depends on severity of the infection because gum tissue is destroyed.
 Teeth may fall out.

 Prevention: Good oral hygiene, proper nutrition, not smoking, controlling stress